 What You Should Do After a Truck Accident: Call Us

 Accidents happen and some just are not preventable – but many are.
 By utilizing defensive driving techniques, anticipating possible problems, and removing yourself from hazardous situations before an accident, you can reduce your chances of getting into an accident with a commercial truck.

 However, sometimes accidents even happen to defensive drivers.
 If you were injured in a truck accident that wasn’t your fault, we can help.
-Call our experienced St. Louis truck accident attorneys from OnderLaw, LLC at (314) 963-9000 to learn more about your options.
-Or, you can contact us online.
+Contact us now.
 We provide a free initial consultation to evaluate your claim and help inform you of your rights.